csebooks/web-essentials/README.md

 ## Goals

+1. **Structured** – Ecevry concept should have defenision, key concepts followed with sample usecase.
-1. **Use Emmet Syntax** – All HTML code snippets will be provided in _Emmet_ format for faster learning and practice.
+2. **Use Emmet Syntax** – All HTML code snippets will be provided in _Emmet_ format for faster learning and practice.
-2. **Practical Use Cases** – Each concept will be demonstrated through examples that closely resemble real-world lab expectations.
+3. **Practical Use Cases** – Each concept will be demonstrated through examples that closely resemble real-world lab expectations.
-3. **Step-by-Step Learning** – Full copy-paste samples will not be provided.
+4. **Step-by-Step Learning** – Full copy-paste samples will not be provided.
 Instead, learners will build incrementally through **progressive snippets**.

 ## Setup